dvsa/cvs-svc-template/README.md

 We follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) when we commit code to the repository and follow the [angular convention](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).

 The type is mandatory and must be all lowercase.
-The scope of your commit remain is also mandator, it must include your ticket number and be all lowercase.
+The scope of your commit remain is also mandatory, it must include your ticket number and be all lowercase.
+The format for the ticket number can be set in the commitlint.config.js file.

 ```js
 // Please see /commitlint.config.js for customised format